 Engine efficiency and maximum utilization of engine performance depend on the adherence to proper operation and maintenance recommendations.
-In addition, use recommended fuels, coolants and lubricants.
 Use the Operation and Maintenance Manual as a guide for required engine maintenance.

 Expected engine life is generally predicted by the average power that is demanded.
 The average power that is demanded is based on fuel consumption of the engine over a period of time.
 Reduced hours of operation at full throttle and/or operating at reduced throttle settings result in a lower average power demand.
-Reduced hours of operation will increase the length of operating time before an engine overhaul is required.
-For more information, refer to the Operation and Maintenance Manual, "Overhaul Considerations" topic (Maintenance Section).
+Operating at lower average power demand will increase the length of operating time before an engine overhaul is required.
+Refer to the Operation and Maintenance Manual for more information.